YesicaLuc/qaportfolio/README.md

 Welcome to my QA Manual Portfolio! 👋

 ## About Me
 I am a passionate Manual QA professional with expertise in quality assurance and software testing.
+I have a strong background in UX/UI.
 My approach is grounded in meticulousness and attention to detail, ensuring products meet the highest quality standards.
 Currently, I am pursuing a degree in Software Development, allowing me to merge my technical skills with my testing experience.

 ## Curriculum Vitae (CV)
 Puedes encontrar mi CV ....